elenasinel/tech-week/docs/educators.md

 **Entrepreneur/Business Coach -**  someone to inspire and demystify business models

 **Ethicists -** please see the guide on Ethics in AI.
 Ideally, everyone who learns to code should understand some basics of ethics and why it's important to code "responsibly"

+## Why should my students take part?

+* Get mentored by University Students from top universities, including UCL, Imperial, London Business School.
+* Get mentored by industry experts from across London’s top startups, scaleups and corporates
+* Workshops on AI & Machine Learning, covering topics such as AI - Now and Future, AI Ethics, Neural Networks, Reinforcement Learning, Tensorflow, Design Thinking in AI
+  Workshops focused on product strategy, business development and design thinking skills
+* Workshops to build their presentation and pitching skills
+* Motivational presentations by influential figures of the Tech Industry on AI and the opportunities it presents
+* An Opportunity to pitch & present MVPs to Judges from Industry
+* Opportunity to boost UCAS applications
+* Opportunity to get work experience in the best data science companies across London

 ## \*\*\*\*